qubic/core/doc/contracts_oracles.md

 ```

 This tries to get the query data associated with the query identified by `queryId`.
-If `queryId` is valid and matches with the oracle interface given via the template parameter (`OI::Price` in this example), `locals.priceQuery` (which must be of type `OI::Price::OracleQuery` in this example) is set and the function return true.
+If `queryId` is valid and matches with the oracle interface given via the template parameter (`OI::Price` in this example), `locals.priceQuery` (which must be of type `OI::Price::OracleQuery` in this example) is set and the function returns true.
 Otherwise it returns false.

 ### Getting the reply by query ID